euranofshin/blog-climbing/_posts/2024-11-28-time-to-send.markdown

 Note that there are several ways in which this metric is lacking.
 Keep these in mind as you interpret the results:
 * I don't put restrictions on time between attempts.
 Someone who gets on a route every day for an entire week straight will look the same as someone who gets on a route once a year over five years.
 While we want to capture the former case, we don't prevent the latter.
 As a result, routes may appear artificially more difficult than they are; the person who sends after five sessions over five years may have taken so long simply because they forgot the beta in between.
 * People are not always projecting the route.
 For example, I am rarely projecting 5.
 10s these days but have the unfortunate habit of falling on them frequently in my warm ups.
 Like with the above point, if people get on routes while still warming up, the route may appear artificially more difficult.
 * Not everyone uses MP the same way.
 I track every route that I climb.
 Some users only record ticks when they send and don't record the "fell/hung" instances in between.
-(To account for this, I only count it as a flash/onsight if that option was explicitly chosen).
+To account for this, I only count it as a flash/onsight if that option was explicitly chosen.
+Furthermore, if a user's first tick is a "redpoint" for a given route (not a flash or onsight), then I exclude that tick from the analysis, since it is likely indication that they don't use MP the way we expect.

 ### Most difficult to flash and send at each grade